 Happy Monday, friends!
-I haven’t done a Tips for Brides post in a while so today I thought I’d answer a common question we tend to get at this time of the year when we’re entering our busiest booking season.
-Historically, the fall is when we get the highest number of inquiries – typically about a dozen inquiries per week!
+With proposal season upon us and lots of new brides planning their weddings, today I thought I’d answer a common question I tend to get at this time of the year when I’m entering my busiest booking season.
+Historically, the fall is when I get the highest number of inquiries – typically about a dozen inquiries per week!
 Since I only accept around 30 weddings per year, a dozen or so inquiries every week end up being a lot!
 Of course, not every inquiry is a perfect fit so I consider it my job to help couples figure out whether or not I’m a good fit for them as quickly as possible.
 The sooner you know, the sooner you can book your photographer, and the less likely you are to get shut out of your wedding date, which means the sooner I’ll book out my year with ideal clients, too!
 Clients I’m going to love working with!
 So today, I thought I’d answer a frequently asked question that I tend to get from new brides looking for a wedding photographer:

 “Have you shot at our venue before?”